syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/diagram/context-menu.md

 ## Customize context menu

-The [`show`](https://help.syncfusion.com/cr/aspnetcore-js2/Syncfusion.EJ2.Diagrams.DiagramContextMenuSettings.html#Syncfusion_EJ2_Diagrams_DiagramContextMenuSettings_Show) property helps you to enable/disable the context menu.
+The [`show`](https://help.syncfusion.com/cr/aspnetcore-js2/Syncfusion.EJ2.Diagrams.DiagramContextMenuSettings.html#Syncfusion_EJ2_Diagrams_DiagramContextMenuSettings_Show) property helps to enable or disable the context menu.
 Diagram provides some default context menu items to ease the execution of some frequently used commands.
-The following code illustrates how to enable the default context menu items.

 {% if page.publishingplatform == "aspnet-core" %}